-ONE COMMERCE SQUARE 2005 MARKET STREET, SUITE 1200 PHILADELPHIA, PA 19103-7008
+ONE COMMERCE SQUARE 2005 MARKET STREET, SUITE 1200 PHILADELPHIA, PA 19103-7008 the organization.
+I have just turned 61 and I look forward, assuming the Board will have me, to another five or six more years with PLM.

 COMMENTARY: NINE MONTH RESULTS